illumio/terraform-provider-illumio-core/docs/data-sources/workload.md

 Read-Only:

 - **href** (String) URI of Selectively Enforced Services
 - **port** (Integer) Port number, or the starting port of a range.
 If unspecified, this will apply to all ports for the given protocol.
-Minimum and maximum value for port is 0 and 65535 respectively.
+Minimum and maximum value for port is 0 and 65535 respectively
 - **to_port** (Integer) Upper end of port range; this field should not be included if specifying an individual port.
-Minimum and maximum value for to_port is 0 and 65535 respectively.
+Minimum and maximum value for to_port is 0 and 65535 respectively
 - **proto** (Integer) Transport protocol of Selectively Enforced Services

 <a id="nestedatt--services"></a>